gbv/paia/paia.md

 # PAIA Ontology

-The information expressed by PAIA core responses in JSON, can also be expressed in RDF.
+Information expressed by PAIA core responses in JSON, can be expressed in RDF as well.
 The **PAIA Ontology** defines an RDF ontology for this purpose.

+*The Ontology has not been finalized yet!*

 PAIA Ontology reuses classes and properties from other ontologies and defines a small set of additional classes, properties, and individuals to express